 Arlo vs. Swann – The Differences

-The main differences between the two camera brands lie in the equipment options and integration that are available with Swann cameras that you won’t find with Arlo.
+The main differences between the two camera brands come down to equipment options and smart home integration.
+Swann brings some capabilities to the table that you simply won't find on the Arlo side of the fence.

-• Artificial Intelligence – Arlo delivers the goods when it comes to AI-based motion detection and facial recognition.
-With the Arlo Smart subscription, you’ll be able to enable smart person detection to always know who’s approaching your home.
-As far as we know, Swann doesn’t offer AI in any capacity.
+- Artificial Intelligence – Arlo delivers the goods when it comes to AI-based motion detection and object recognition.
+With an Arlo Secure subscription, you'll be able to enable smart detection for people, vehicles, animals, and packages — so you always know exactly what's happening around your home.
+Swann has made some strides here with its True Detect heat and motion sensing technology, but it still doesn't match Arlo's AI depth.

 Our Arlo Pro 5S 2K is one of the easiest outdoor security cameras we’ve set up.